RAD-25

 All authors are expected to send their contributed papers or abstracts (for posters) in camera-ready format (in PDF) electronically.
 The guidelines for preparing camera-ready papers will be available on the Symposium website, http://www.ichmt.org/rad-25.

-WEBSITE AND CORRESPONDENCE
+CORRESPONDENCE

 Dr. Fengshan Liu